ERnsTL/rec/README.md

 ## Implementation notes

-* The record descriptor special field "prohibit" is correct as per manual, even though it is called "prohibited fields" in the manual and the special field for allowed fields is called "allowed".
+* The record descriptor special field "prohibit" is correct as per manual and GNU recutils source code, even though it is called "prohibited fields" in the manual and the special field for allowed fields is called "allowed".
 This is an inconsistency in the file format.
 It would be possible to allow %prohibited in this implementation, but it would error on GNU recutils.

 ## Future